ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Experiments

 To further investigate the generality and scalability of \MODEL, we examine whether similar effects can be observed on widely used mathematical and multi-disciplinary reasoning tasks using 32B and 72B models with different types of RFT reasoning experts.
 The prompt template for each reasoning expert is attached in Appendix~\ref{app:prompt_template}.
 We report these results in Table~\ref{tab:benchmark_comparison}.
 To explore the upper bound of our method, we also use two larger models, VL-Rethinker-32B and VL-Rethinker-72B, which are directly trained via RFT, as ceiling performance references.

 \custompara{\MODEL provides consistent improvements on nearly all benchmarks. } With the exception of the MMMU validation set, we observe consistent performance improvements across all benchmark tasks and model-expert combinations.
 For example, using OpenVLThinker-7B as an expert improves Qwen2.5-VL-32B-Instruct's MathVision test accuracy from 38.4\% to 40.8\%, surpassing even the fully RFT-trained VL-Rethinker-32B (40.5\%).
 This improvement is unlikely due to knowledge transfer, as OpenVLThinker-7B achieves only 25.3\% on MathVision.
 Rather, it suggests that the reasoning patterns of the small expert have been effectively extracted and applied to enhance the large base model's reasoning abilities that otherwise would require full-scale RFT to activate.
+We discuss the domain-agnostic transferability of \MODEL in Appendix~\ref{app:domain_activation}, providing strong evidence that \MODEL enables the transfer of a general visual reasoning prior.

-\custompara{Quality of RFT expert generally determines the degree of improvement.} Consistent with our intuition, a stronger RFT expert tends to provide more structured reasoning paths, enhancing the base model’s reasoning abilities more effectively.
+\custompara{Quality of RFT expert generally determines the degree of \MODEL improvement.} Consistent with our intuition, a stronger RFT expert tends to provide more structured reasoning paths, enhancing the base model’s reasoning abilities more effectively.
 VL-Rethinker-7B, the most competitive of the experts, achieves the best overall results with both Qwen2.5-VL-32B and 72B.
-Nonetheless, there are a few exceptions across benchmarks.
+To gain deeper insights into the role of RFT experts, we discuss in Appendix~\ref{app:quality_rft_expert} on how underperforming experts may introduce negative effects on \MODEL.

-\custompara{\MODEL struggles to deliver notable gains on knowledge-intensive benchmarks.} An interesting observation is that none of the RFT experts achieve significant gains on the MMMU Val set, and this limitation is inherited by \MODEL, as all \MODEL variants show no statistically significant difference on MMMU Val.
-This suggests that the reasoning enhancements induced by RFT may not suit knowledge-intensive benchmarks such as MMMU well.
+\custompara{\MODEL maintains competitive scalability across model sizes.} At the 32B scale, we observe that \MODEL achieves a similar average relative improvement to full RFT models at the 32B scale.
+This indicates that ProxyThinker can extract and transfer structured reasoning behaviors almost as effectively as direct RFT training at this size.
+Notably, \MODEL can even surpass the RFT ceiling on certain tasks.
+At the 72B scale, ProxyThinker continues to yield consistent gains across benchmarks -- smaller in magnitude but still positive -- demonstrating that the approach remains effective even as the base model grows.